d34n5/ping-pong/README.md

 ### Please check out my work on gh-pages: https://d34n5.github.io/ping-pong

 ## Description & Technologies Used
-This webpage takes a user-provided integer and returns a range of numbers from 1 to the provided number, but with the following exceptions: Numbers divisible by 3 are replaced with pings, numbers divisible by 5 are replaced with pongs, and numbers divisible by 15 are replaced with ping-pong.
+This webpage takes a user-provided integer and returns a range of numbers from 1 to the provided number, but with the following exceptions: Numbers divisible by 3 are replaced with pings, numbers divisible by 5 are replaced with pongs, and numbers divisible by 15 are replaced with pingpong.
 Project also provides me an opportunity to practice for loops and conditional statements in Javascript.

 ## Specifications
 1. Take integer from user